-Electronics Engineer II-III
+Electronics Engineer (Open Rank)

 The Green Bank Observatory in Green Bank, West Virginia, is pleased to announce an opportunity for a digital engineer experienced in digital signal processing with a general knowledge of servo control and embedded systems.